Biswajit Bhattacharya: East Bengal

 Bhattacharya played as a striker in the India national football team and played for both the Calcutta Football League clubs East Bengal and Mohun Bagan.
 In 1985, he won Federation Cup with East Bengal and went on to play at the 1985–86 Asian Club Championship in Saudi Arabia.
 Managed by P. K. Banerjee, East Bengal was part of Central Asia Zone, and the tournament was named "Coca-Cola Cup" where they defeated multiple teams to win it.
 In the opener against New Road Team of Nepal, they earned a massive 7–0 win, where Bhattacharya netted four goals.
 They also defeated Dhaka Abahani 1–0, thrashed Club Valencia of Maldives 9–0 (the biggest margin of victory by an Indian team over any foreign opponents).

 India

 He represented India at the 1984 AFC Asian Cup in Singapore.
 He scored a goal against Poland in 1984 Nehru Cup.
 That was India's only goal in the tournament.
 After a bike accident, Bhattacharya left his playing career and entered into coaching.

 Managerial career

+Chirag Kerala

+In February 2012, after sacking Sri Lankan manager Pakir Ali, Chirag United Kerala roped in Bhattacharya as technical director.
+The club finished in twelfth position on league table of 2011–12 season, and relegated.
+He left the club, and soon they got dissolved.

+East Bengal

+He later managed East Bengal in the 2015–16 season, and helped them winning prestigious Calcutta Football League.